Vyral/base-template/_posts/2021-12-20-getting-to-know-our-team-connor-line.md

 {% include excerpt.html %}

-Today we want to introduce you to Connor Line, the Home Advisor at the Dave Hooke team.
+Today we want to introduce you to Connor Line, the home advisor at the Dave Hooke team.
 We’ll talk about how he got into real estate, what he does for us, and what makes this team different.&nbsp;

 **Dave: Connor, why did you get into real estate, and what made you decide to join this team?**